hotosm/fAIr/docs/Docker-installation.md

-Docker Compose is created with redis , worker , postgis database ,  api and frontend all in one making it easy for development .
+Docker Compose is created with redis, worker, postgis database,  api and frontend all in one making it easy for development.
 For production it is not recommended

 ## [DEV] Installation With Docker